spyder-ide/spyder-docs/doc/installation.rst

 .. important::

-   If in doubt, you should install Spyder via this method; it generally has the least likelihood of potential pitfalls for non-experts, and we may be able to provide limited assistance if you do run into trouble.
+   If in doubt, you should install Spyder via this method; it generally has the least likelihood of potential pitfalls for non-experts, and we will be able to provide assistance if you do run into trouble.

 Spyder is included by default in the `Anaconda`_ Python distribution, which comes with everything you need to get started in an all-in-one package.